benwhalley/signalbox/signalbox/docs/questionnaires.rst

 - The Reply object (e.g. `You started this reply at: {{reply.started}}`).
 - The User object (e.g. `Your name is {{user.first_name}}`).

+You could also access indirectly things like the study condition:

+- {{reply.observation.membership.condition.metadata.SOME_ATTRIBUTE}}